 All fixed assets (land, buildings, fixed and moveable equipment, and infrastructure) are owned by the university and not by a specific individual, department or other operating unit.
 Generally, the university has sole ownership of all equipment acquired regardless of source of funding or method of acquisition with the following exceptions:

 - Equipment acquired through sponsored projects where the federal government or other sponsor retains title to the equipment or where the sponsor furnishes equipment merely for the duration of the project

 - Equipment on short-term loan from an other institution

 Inventory of Fixed Assets

 Fixed asset custodians are responsible for conducting an annual inventory of assets in their department.
-Inventory records from the Banner finance system are downloaded annually onto bar code scanners by the Fixed Asset Accounting team.
-Custodians are responsible for scanning all assets, and the software produces a report of items that are mismatched and need investigation.
 The custodian is responsible for ensuring that the information regarding the fixed asset is correct and for updating the Banner fixed asset system to reflect changes such as location.
 Fixed Assets Accounting requires custodians to sign a “Certification of Completion” indicating the date that the inventory is conducted.
 Departmental fiscal administrators are responsible for reviewing the inventory and certifying on the same form that the inventory was conducted according to university policies and procedures and that it is accurate.
 During the annual audit performed by staff from the Virginia Auditor of Public Accounts office, departmental inventories are reviewed.